-As you are probably preparing your bucket list of exciting adventures for 2017, there is a type of travel that is too often ignored: Family travel.
+As you are probably preparing your bucket list of exciting adventures for 2019, there is a type of travel that is too often ignored: Family travel.
 It is a common misconception that you need to have young children to consider family travel options.
 In truth, what defines family travel is the possibility to gather several generations and to bring people together in a warm and peaceful atmosphere.
 Whether you go with your cousins and your aunt, or you choose to invite your grandparents to a regenerating break together, the personal bond that you will create there will be stronger than ever before.
-Here are some ideas for an awesome family holiday together.
+Here are some ideas for the best family holidays in Europe, including some Winter Family holiday destinations for an awesome family holiday together.

 Ski Holidays – Let It Snow in The Alps